xkollar/shift-map/README.md

 ### Shift insert

-Inserting with shifting all largrger or equal values by one.
+Inserting with shifting all larger or equal values by one.
 O(h) where h is height of the tree.
 (Note that we handle equal value as if it was larger value, and it is okay.)
 Analogous to simple `insert`, but whenever we are to insert to left sub-tree, we increase current value by one.